+Suppose we are concerned with seasons and that we have a type Month thus

+'''

-Suppose we are concerned with seasons and that we have a type Month thus type Month is (Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec);
+type Month is (Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec);

+'''

 Now suppose we wish to declare subtypes for the seasons.
 For northern hemispherians winter is December, January, February.
 (From the point of view of solstices and equinoxes, winter is from December 21 until March 21 or thereabouts, but March seems to me generally more like spring rather than winter and December feels more like winter than autumn.)
 So we would like to declare a subtype embracing Dec, Jan and Feb.
-We cannot do this with a constraint but we can use a static predicate by writing subtype Winter is Month with Static_Predicate => Winter in Dec | Jan | Feb;

-and then we are assured that objects of subtype Winter can only be Dec, Jan or Feb.
+We cannot do this with a constraint but we can use a static predicate by writing and then we are assured that objects of subtype Winter can only be Dec, Jan or Feb.
 Note the use of the subtype name (Winter) in the expression where it stands for the current instance of the subtype.